 Dialysis organizations have their own formularies that list primary or preferred therapeutic options based on contracting status with drug manufacturers.
 While a prescriber may make their own independent decision to prescribe what they determine most appropriate for a given patient, any non-formulary therapeutic options are only available through an exception process based on clinical need.
 Similar to how payor coverage may affect the sales of a product, formulary status within dialysis organizations may affect what products are prescribed within that specific organization.
 Therefore, if a product is not on a formulary, the prescribers within that organization may be less likely to prescribe that product or may have a difficult time prescribing that product, resulting in less sales.
-Further, one dialysis organization will not contract with a drug manufacturer for a specific product, resulting in that product not being on that organization's formulary.
+Further, one dialysis organization's determination to add a product to their formulary does not assure that other dialysis organizations will also add the product to theirs.
+There is always a risk a dialysis organization will not contract with a drug manufacturer for a specific product, resulting in that product not being on that organization's formulary.
 Additionally, dialysis organizations typically assess a product's efficacy before adding it to their formulary.
 Their process for assessing a product may differ among organizations and the timing of such assessment could delay adding such treatment to formulary, further affecting product sales.